stefovcharenko/poker-hands-evaluator/README.md

     ->setOutput(new StringOutput());
 ```

-Then you can receive result in format you set up after calling evaluator's `process` method:
+Then you can receive result in format you set up as output after calling evaluators' `process` method:
 ```php
 $result = $evaluator->process();
 ```